 Compatibility Rating: SmartThings is specifically designed to be the brain for your smart home, utilizing voice activation tools like Google Assistant and Amazon Alexa for maximum flexibility and customization.

 Once you have your device hub set up, you can begin connecting devices such as the Nest thermostat, a smart thermostat that can learn your routine and adjust the temperature automatically according to your preferences.
 The Nest is perfectly designed for smart homes, providing broad flexibility for smartphone control and voice activation.
 Commands such as “set temperature to 72” and “turn on air conditioning” through Google Assistant are simple functions for the Nest thermostat and ensure that you are always comfortable throughout the year.
+To get the most efficiency from your air conditioning unit, make sure to have regular air conditioning repair and maintenance service.

 Compatibility Rating: Nest products respond very well to various voice commands through Google Assistant to control your home quickly and easily.